odig/x32midiosc/README.md

 ### OSX

-- --Open a terminal on OSX.
+- Open a terminal on OSX.
-- --Change directory to the installation directory using &quot;cd _pathtox32midioscdir_&quot;
+- Change directory to the installation directory using &quot;cd _pathtox32midioscdir_&quot;
-- --Start the application by &quot;./x32midiosc _ownport x32port x32ipaddress_ &quot;
+- Start the application by &quot;./x32midiosc _ownport x32port x32ipaddress_ &quot;
 Example: ./x32midosc 10000 10023 192.168.1.2
-- --Move a fader on X32 and see if messages running trough the debug screen.
+- Move a fader on X32 and see if messages running trough the debug screen.
-- --If nothing happens.
+- If nothing happens.
 Check the Addresses and the firewall settings.

 ### Windows

-- --Make sure you have MIDI port Mapper like LoopBe30 with at least 12 Ports
+- Make sure you have MIDI port Mapper like LoopBe30 with at least 12 Ports
-- --Open a DOS Box (the black screen) in Windows.
+- Open a DOS Box (the black screen) in Windows.
-- --Change directory to the directory where you extracted the ZIP file using &quot;cd _pathtox32midioscdir_&quot;
+- Change directory to the directory where you extracted the ZIP file using &quot;cd _pathtox32midioscdir_&quot;
-- --Get help by typing:
+- Get help by typing:
  &quot;x32midiosc –help&quot;

 x32midiosc Version 0.02 help